 Should your amphetamine overdose involve rhabdomyolysis and put you at risk of renal failure, you will be treated with IV crystalloid to protect your kidneys.
 You will also have your liquid intake and output monitored.
 Should your kidneys begin to shut-down, you may undergo dialysis.

 According to the Drug Abuse Network Warning Report: “Between 2005 and 2010, the number of emergency department (ED) visits involving attention deficit/hyperactivity disorder (ADHD) stimulant medications increased from 13,379 to 31,244 visits.”
 Overdose is on the rise.
 But, you don’t have to put yourself at risk.
 You can stop using.
 Let Amphetamines.com help.
-Call 800-768-8728.
+Call 800-768-8728(Who Answers?).